-If your travelling to Bali on a limited budget go for the local warungs – these are clean and in 99.99% of places the food is fine – same as back home here in Australia.
+If you travelling to Bali on a limited budget, go for the local warungs – these are clean and in 99.99% of places, the food is fine – same as back home here in Australia.

-There are many many supermarkets such as Popular, Pepito and Nirmala where you can stock up on food.
+There are many supermarkets, such as Popular, Pepito and Nirmala, where you can stock up on food.
 There’s one literally every couple of hundred metres or so.
-Plus there are thousands of 7-11’s and Circle K convenience stores that sell lots of smaller items and junk food – same as back home.
+Plus, thousands of 7-11’s and Circle K convenience stores sell lots of smaller items and junk food – same as back home.

-The local beer is called Bintang and it comes in 2 sizes; small and large and costs Rp 5000 for a small and Rp 10 000 for a large – that’s 50 cents and a dollar!
+The local beer is called Bintang, and it comes in 2 sizes, small and large and costs Rp 25000 for a small and Rp 50 000 for a large – that’s $2.50 and $5 dollars!

-Also, there are heaps of ATM’s everywhere so you really don’t have to bring that much cash with you.
-Don’t stress about finding ATM’s as there are heaps of them everywhere, even in most convenience stores.
+Also, there are heaps of ATMs everywhere, so you don’t have to bring that much cash.
+Don’t stress about finding ATMs as there are heaps of them everywhere, even in most convenience stores.

 If you like a bit of luxury.
-A good budget for this is about $100 per day and you can really have some fun here.
+A good budget for this is about $100 daily, and you can have some fun here.
 Eat out basically wherever you like and enjoy your daily massage at a pretty good day spa.
-You could also rent a scooter to look around the island (if you hate the thought of renting a motorbike then this budget would allow you to get taxis everywhere) and enjoy a bit of nightlife as well with a few cocktails.
-This is a good family budget where $100 would be per person – this would allow a good holiday budget.
-You probably won’t even spend that much and like most people, you will have a handful of Indonesian currency when you leave.
+You could also rent a scooter to look around the island (if you hate renting a motorbike, then this budget would allow you to get taxis everywhere) and enjoy a bit of nightlife with a few cocktails.
+This is a good family budget where $100 would be per person, allowing a good holiday budget.
+You probably won’t even spend that much, and like most people, you will have a handful of Indonesian currency when you leave.